 I've worked for Skillfinder International since 2004 and have had many varied roles.
 Initially I worked in a delivery role searching for candidates to match any number of requirements the business was working on to managing my own client accounts in a 360 recruitment role.
-Since 2014, I've been focused on Internal Recruitment, so looking for talented recruiters to join our growing team - basically selling the company I love to work for to other potential staff members.
+I now manage one of Skillfinder's key accounts across multiple locations

-Having worked for the business for so long, I like to think that I understand how to get across our values and the skills that we look for in potential employees.
-Throughout the whole recruitment process, I am there to ensure a very smooth and stress free journey from initial engagement, application through interview, offer and onboarding.
-I'd love to have a chat if you think you'd like to work here, so reach out for a chat on the number below!...READ MORE
+Having worked for the business for so long, I like to think that I understand how to get across our values and the skills that we look for in potential candidates.
+Throughout the whole recruitment process, I am there to ensure a very smooth and stress free journey from initial engagement, application through interview, offer and onboarding....READ MORE

 I joined Skillfinder International back in 2004, originally in more of an administration role.
 My background has always been sales but having young children I was lucky enough to secure a company offering flexible hours and home working.

 Let's speed up getting to gender equality in tech